-In this section we outline the performance of our CGA for the GAP when coded in C and run on a SUN ULTRA 2 200 MHz machine with 256 Mb RAM.
+In this section we outline the CGA performance on the GAP.
+The CGA was coded in C and run on a SUN ULTRA SERVER 2, 200 MHz machine.

-A set of large-scale problem instances were solved of dimensions, $m \times n$, (5×100), (5×200), (10×100), (10×200), (20×100) and (20×200), which were taken from OR-Library [Beasley (1990,1996)].
+A set of large-scale instances were solved of dimensions, $m \times n$, (5×100) , (5×200) , (10×100) , (10×200) , (20×100) and (20×200) , from OR-Library [2].
 These comprise 24 instances of different sizes and types.
 Referring to Table 1 the problems in classes A, B and C present increasingly constrained knapsacks.
 Class D comprises more difficult correlated problems.

-Table 1 presents the CGA results (best feasible solution found over ten replications of CGA) compared with the best known solutions as reported in Chu and Beasley (1997).
-The CGA parameters were set to:
+Table 1 presents the CGA results (best feasible solution found over ten replications of CGA) compared with the best known solutions reported in [5].
+The CGA parameters are set to:

+\mathbf{e} = 0.1 for 0 \text{ £a £}1

-$\mathbf{e} = 0.1$ for $0 \mathbf{f} \mathbf{a} \mathbf{f} \mathbf{l}$ and $\mathbf{e} = 0.01$ for $\mathbf{a} > 1$ stopping condition: maximum number of generations = 150 or the population is empty For problems in class A the best known solutions are optimal so the algorithm was terminated when those solutions were found.
+\mathbf{e} = 0.01 for \mathbf{a} > 1

+stopping condition: maximum number of generations = 150 or the population is empty '''

+For problems in class A the best known solutions are optimal so the algorithm was terminated when those solutions were found.
-Considering Table 1 we have that, over all problems, the average percentage deviation from the best known solution for our CGA [100(best CGA solution - best known solution)/(best known solution)] is 0.2724%, with the average computation time being 646 seconds.
-In addition for 11 of the 24 instances we find the best known solution.

-The CGA solutions reported in Table 1 are very close to the best known solutions, obtained in the GA implementation of Chu and Beasley (1997) who ran their GA until five million children had been generated.
-It can be conjectured that the computation time involved in our CGA is small compared to their GA.
+The CGA solutions reported in Table 1 are very close to the best known solutions, obtained in the GA implementation of Chu and Beasley [5] who ran their GA until 500000 distinct solutions were found.
+It can be conjectured that the computational effort involved in our CGA is small compared to their GA.
 The computer times are not directly comparable as their GA was run on a different machine.
-We also conjecture that this computational time difference is the reason why the algorithm of Chu and Beasley (1997) outperforms our CGA (in terms of always finding equal, or better, solutions).